Late in cycle — a new model is likely coming

 Best for: Beginner and intermediate runners who want real GPS accuracy and Garmin's analytics depth without the price of the 265 or 965.
 Also ideal as a first serious GPS watch for anyone moving up from a fitness tracker.

 Best for: Anyone who wants basic health tracking — steps, sleep, heart rate, SpO2 — without spending more than $40 or carrying a bulky watch.
 Works with both iPhone and Android.
-A popular choice for kids, older adults, and budget-conscious fitness beginners.
+A popular choice for kids, older adults, and budget-conscious fitness beginners who want the world's top-selling fitness band.

 |---|---|---|